-Kim Stewart has worked in the church office since October, 2005 and is now our part-time Database and Website Administrator.
+Kim Stewart has worked in the church office since October, 2005 and is currently our Office and Website Administrator.
 She holds a BS in Business Administration with a minor in Computer Information Systems and a special emphasis in Management Information Systems from Columbia College of Missouri.
 Prior to working in the church office, Kim volunteered as our Sunday School Coordinator for six years.

 Kim has taught Java Programming classes at the McHenry County College, developed the database and data entry system for the Winnetka Congregation Women's Society, and prior to 2011, developed and maintained the website for the Lake County Teachers Association.
 Before moving to Crystal Lake, Kim owned and operated her own typesetting business that specialized in designing medical, business, and government forms.
 She had previously worked at Bristol-Myers Squibb/Mead Johnson Company (in Evansville, Indiana) for 10 years in the Medical Department where she managed the Forms Design Group.

 Her interests include reading Science Fiction and historical non-fiction books, watching the Science channel (especially about medical advances and new technolology), and keeping up with world news and politics.
 She secretly believes that one day she can become a cellular and molecular bioengineer, or at the very least design the next nanotechnology medical application. ;-)